Table Of Contents

 What are common wheel sizes for skateboards?

-Smaller and slower wheels; perfect for smaller riders, street skaters, and trick riding, skate parks, and bowls, smooth surface, smooth ride.
+Smaller and slower wheels; perfect for smaller riders, street skaters, trick riding, skate parks, and bowls, smooth surface, smooth ride.

 This is the average wheel size, good for beginners and bigger riders street skating, vert ramps, bowls and skate parks, soft wheels.